List of Fables characters: Mrs. Sprat

 Mrs. Sprat, whose first name is Leigh, works as a nurse in the Knights of Malta Hospital special research wing and like the poem says, she is indeed fat.
-Mrs. Sprat is a rather ugly and grumpy individual, which does her no good in a community filled with beautiful men and women.
+Sprat is a rather ugly and grumpy individual, which does her no good in a community filled with beautiful men and women.
 Her husband was another of Ghost's victims.
 In Fables #100, Snow White scolds her for her nasty, spiteful attitude towards Sheriff Beast and Beauty while the latter is going into labor.
-Snow explains that, while one can get away with being mean if she is beautiful, one can also get away with being hideous if she's pleasant, and since Mrs. Sprat is both ugly and mean she will have to do something about her attitude before someone has had enough of her.
-On the verge of tears, Mrs. Sprat reveals that she hates all the beautiful Fables, and became a nurse for the chance to have them under her care and at her mercy.
-When the Fables depart for Haven, Mrs. Sprat stays behind, unbeknownst to everyone else.
+Snow explains that, while one can get away with being mean if she is beautiful, one can also get away with being hideous if she's pleasant, and since Sprat is both ugly and mean she will have to do something about her attitude before someone has had enough of her.
+On the verge of tears, Sprat reveals that she hates all the beautiful Fables, and became a nurse for the chance to have them under her care and at her mercy.
+When the Fables depart for Haven, Sprat stays behind, unbeknownst to everyone else.
 When Mister Dark shows up at the Farm looking for the other Fables, she offers to reveal their location for three things: to become beautiful, for all the other beautiful Fables to become ugly like her, and for a prince to love her with "true love".
 Mister Dark agrees to all three conditions, and the two depart together.